Frequently Asked Questions

 Fishing has been a passion all my life.
 Going out on the water has always been my escape.
 When I’m out there, I really can’t think about anything and when the job loss happened I found myself out there a lot.
 Deep down I always wanted to do something in the fishing industry.
 When I was younger I did a little taxidermy, made top water plugs and saltwater spoons with my dad, tied flies; he was the one who introduced me to this wonderful sport.
 We had the ole Starcraft 14ft with the 9.8 Mercury Thunderbolt.
 He passed away in 2007 but his spirit is very much alive in me and he’s with us on every fishing trip.
 His values, his work ethics and that passion for fishing had always been in my blood and now was the time to do something with all of that.

-Frank and I have been friends a long time and being “fishing fanatics” he and Rich along with myself got talking and Bang!
+Frank and I have been friends a long time and being “fishing fanatics” we got to talking and Bang!
 We launched Loaded For Bass Sudden IN-PACT Baits

 Your jig trailers appear to be your feature product.
 You describe it as the Ultimate Pork Alternative.
 That is a big claim given all the trailer products on today’s market.
 What makes your trailer a top choice for anglers?